Smart Materials

 Look for These Developments in 1996

-Smart materials produce direct, inherent physical responses to signals such as temperature, voltage, pressure, magnetic fields, light, and so on.
-Though the mechanical behavior of an SM actuator often is unimpressive in isolation, the ability to use a very simple device to produce specific mechanical action in response to specific conditions or signals can dramatically improve the overall performance of a device.
-Designers can use SMs to simplify products, add features, improve performance, or increase reliability with relatively little mechanical complexity.
+Smart materials produce direct, inherent responses to signals such as temperature, voltage, pressure, magnetic fields, and light.
+The ability to use a very simple device to produce an action in response to specific conditions or signals can dramatically improve the overall performance of a device.
+Designers can use SMs to simplify products, add features, improve performance, or increase reliability with relatively little complexity.
+Key SMs include piezoelectrics, electrochromics, shape-memory materials, thermoelectrics, magnetorheological fluids, and self-healing materials.
+In addition to developments in SMs, developments continue in smart composites and metamaterials.